November

 Monday 15th November

-- Miss Danvers Smith’s Dramatic Company
+Miss Danvers Smith’s Dramatic Company is putting on a series of shows this week.

 Tuesday 16th November

-Fred Ross, whose arm was amputated after a wound in the Dardanelles in May, gave a talk to the Townhead Literary Society entitled ‘The Lighter Side of my Experience as a Soldier’.
-It was a description of his non-combat experiences, including concerts in the trenches, with his group making use of a concertina, a tin whistle, several mouth organs and a biscuit box for a drum.
+Fred Ross, a former private in the Gordon Highlanders, gave a talk to the Townhead Literary Society entitled The Lighter Side of my Experience as a Soldier.
+His left arm was amputated after a wound in the Dardanelles (see 19th May in the Diary).
+The talk gave a description of his non-combat experiences, including making music with others in the trenches with a concertina, a tin whistle, mouth organs and a biscuit box for a drum.

 Wednesday 17th November